wingeh/budget-tracker/README.md

 # budget-tracker
-PWA for keeping track of expenses when offline

 ## Description
-Express and Mongo DB workout tracker.
+Personal expense tracker PWA using Express and MongoDB.

 ## Table of contents
   - [Description](#description)